sits along the east side of the Kampong Bay River near the base of

 Hotels and Guesthouses

-riverfront.
-There is a cluster of 5 or 6 inexpensive places on
+experience.
+There is also a cluster of a few budget places on

 Range: $2 - $8

 western managed guesthouse/restaurant located on 'guesthouse